meilisearch/documentation/learn/cookbooks/docker.md

 To export a dump, [use the create dump endpoint as described in our dumps guide](/learn/advanced/dumps.md).
 Once the task is complete, you can access the dump file in `/meili_data/dumps` inside the volume you passed with `-v`.

-To import a dump, use the `--import-dump` command-line option and specify the path to the dump file.
+To import a dump, use Meilisearch's `--import-dump` command-line option and specify the path to the dump file.
 Make sure the path points to a volume reachable by Docker:

 ```sh
 docker run -it --rm \